hyperledger-labs/blockchain-carbon-accounting/secure-identities/README.md

     * Physical ownership may be required by law.
     * Certain security standards must be upheld for all keys

 - Key file physically locked within an external device, such as IoT or embedded devices.
 Physical IoT devices may be enrolled with a network using private keys contained within a Hardware Security Module (HSM) that cannot be extracted and stored by a third party.
-In this case, a WS-X.509 identity credential uses a secure web-socket based proxy to connection to the device.
+In this case, a WS-X.509 identity credential uses the secure web-socket identity proxy server to connect to the device.
 Other proxy connections/credential types could be used.
-E.g., gRPC-X.509*
+E.g., gRPC-X.509.

 ## Connecting external privates keys over web-socket

 In the context of the emissions application, the web-socket client security framework supports a wallet installed on a device used by an auditor to sign verified emissions data, like a notary stamp to verify documents.
 It could also be installed on a physical device, such as a CO2 sensor or other measurement tool, that relays information about emissions directly to the Fabric network.
 Such a device could be a power plant, a transpiration vehicle, or a mobile remote sensor such as an airplane or satellite.
-The connection between Fabric and the wallet is made via a [WS-X.509 credential type for signing fabric transactions] (https://github.com/hyperledger/cactus/pull/1333), which has been setup within the cactus connector for Fabric.
+The connection between Fabric and the wallet is made via a [WS-X.509 credential type for signing fabric transactions](https://github.com/hyperledger/cactus/pull/1333), which has been setup within the cactus connector for Fabric.

 This security framework requires two packages: